jmarnold/fubumvc-testrunner/readme.markdown

-= What is FubuMVC.TestRunner?
+What is FubuMVC.TestRunner?
+--
 This is a Fubu Bottle that provides you with a reusable route for running Jasmine suites.
 The idea is to minimize repetition when wiring up the testrunner for Jasmine and to provide a way to separate out your tests from your core code.

-= Usage
+Usage
+--
 The TestRunner works by leveraging FubuMVC's ScriptManager.
 So the route: _/testing/suites/sample_ will run baseline Jasmine test runner code against whatever exists in the _sample_ script (which can be a file or ordered set).
 For further examples, checkout the example project within the solution.

-= Building locally

 Where is CommonAssemblyInfo.cs?
 --